-To manage their Pearl Farm, they have to row their little boat out to the Pearl lines, haul them up into the boat, scrub the moss and growth off them so they stay healthy and don’t get any bacterial infections
+To manage their Pearl Farm, John and Anna have to row their little boat out to the Pearl lines, haul them up into the boat, scrub the moss and growth off them so they stay healthy and don’t get any bacterial infections.

-Then, lower them back down into the murky water to spend more time making the pearls, each of which are worth a small fortune.
+Then, lower them back down into the murky water to spend more time making the pearls, each worth a small fortune.

 This takes hours and hours and needs to be done fairly regularly to keep the oysters healthy so they make good quality pearls.